 She had put her homeland on the map for something other than films or culture.
 At long last New Zealand was being recognised for scientific discoveries and a young woman who was not afraid to speak with the accent, that to her so many of her fellow Kiwi’s expelled once they received one fragment of fame.

 A call had come when she had been sitting at home.
 Looking over a piece of paleoart, she had been commissioned to do.

 Her style leaned more towards a cartoon style; but what was most striking about her compositions, was the meticulous research that went into the anatomy.

 It was an acrylic painting on canvas, rather than on the digital programs she was more comfortable with like Sai and Photoshop.

-But to broaden her limits like she had been urged to do; she had chosen a new medium to work with; which had a very positive result.
+But to broaden her limits like she had been urged to do.
+She had chosen a new medium to work with, so far, it was a positive result.